edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

       ...
       ```

       You should update all of these references as shown below.
+Note that `@layer0/devtools` package has been replaced by a [Google Chrome extension](/guides/performance/observability/developer_tools_chrome_extension).

       ```json filename="package.json version 7"
       ...